ronenm/meteor-currency/README.md

 The Exchange package **on the client**, once any exchange pair has been registered runs an update function in the interval defined by `Exchage.exchange_interval_min` variable.

-Following snipper includes the low-level functions used for reactivity:
+Following snippet includes the low-level functions used for reactivity:

 ```javascript